-- Contact our Disability Sport Officer via email to express an interest in the sessions or to find out more.
+- Contact our Inclusive Sport Officer via email to express an interest in the sessions or to find out more.

-- The Disability Sport Officer will email you back and put you in contact with our Fitness Instructor lead on this programme - Sue Dunbar (David Ross SV and Jubilee).
+- The Inclusive Sport Officer will email you back and put you in contact with our Fitness Instructor lead on this programme - Sue Dunbar (David Ross SV and Jubilee).

 - Sue will email you back with a consultation form - detailing your availability and what you'd like to achieve from the sessions (i.e. to get fitter, to help manage your condition).
+You can also complete this form online and Sue will contact you directly, once she has accessed it.
 You'll need to complete that and return to them as soon as you can.